-This tutorial takes you through the basics of what an app is, to the process of creating a simple user interface, and on to adding the custom behavior that transforms the interface into a working app.
+This tutorial takes you through the process of creating a simple user interface and adding the custom behavior that transforms the interface into a working app.
 The finished app will run on iPhone and iPad.

-After you finish the tutorial, you’ll have an app that looks something like this:
+After you complete all the steps in this tutorial, you’ll have an app that looks something like this:

 Create a New Project

-Xcode includes several built-in app templates that you can use to develop common styles of iOS apps, such as games, apps with tab-based navigation, and table-view-based apps.
-Most of these templates have preconfigured interface and source code files for you to start working with.
-For this tutorial, you’ll start with the most basic template: Empty Application.
+Xcode includes several built-in app templates for developing common types of iOS apps, such as games, apps with tab-based navigation, and table-view-based apps.
+Most of these templates have preconfigured interface and source code files.
+For this tutorial, you’ll start with the most basic template: Single View Application.

-Working with the Empty Application template will help you understand the basic structure of an iOS app and how content gets onscreen.
-After you’ve learned how everything works, you can use one of the other templates for your own app to save yourself some configuration time.
+Working with the Single View Application template helps you understand the basic structure of an iOS app and how content gets onscreen.
+After you learn how everything works, you can use one of the other templates for your own app.

 Open Xcode from the